Using Bitters and Bitter Foods to Stem Sugar Cravings

 Bitter flavors represent the antagonist to sweetness.
 This knowledge has existed for over a thousand years in Traditional Western Naturopathy, the Eastern healing systems (TCM, Ayurveda) and almost everyone who tries to get rid of his sugar cravings with bitters has this amazing experience.
 The greater your craving for sweetness, the better the bitter substances act as an eating suppressant and sedative for a stressed psyche.

 Today, we tend to consume too much sweet food, which leads to dependence on sugary foods.
 On the other hand, our diets contain vanishing amounts of bitter substances, which balance and regulate our sugar cravings.
+Incorporating more natural digestive bitters in our diets can lead to a “rebalancing” of the natural body systems.

 The Balance of Bitters

 Hildegard thought of balance as the ultimate achievement in health.
 Bitters help balance our bodily juices, resulting in a balanced digestive system.
-When we achieve balance, we contain unnatural leanings toward sugar and other cravings.
+When we achieve balance, we contain unnatural preferences toward sugar and other cravings.

 Naturally Bitter Foods

-- Vegetables & Salad: Artichoke, Broccoli, Brussels sprouts, Dandelion, Arugula, Radish, Chicory
+- Vegetables & Salad: Artichoke, Broccoli, Brussels Sprouts, Dandelion, Arugula, Radish, Chicory

 - Herbs & Spices: Milk Thistle, Valerian, Marjoram, Oregano, Ginger, Hops, Peppermint, Yarrow, Mugwort